Student Loan Payment Pause extended until December 31, 2022

 Keep in the habit of repaying your loans on time and avoid default.
 Doing so will help you establish good credit.
 Good credit is important when looking for a job, renting an apartment or buying your first car.
 Good credit can also lead to lower interest rates and creates more options for you in the future.

 The Federal Student Aid Office of the Ombudsman

-The FSA Ombudsman Office is a final resource after looking for help through other customer service avenues.
-Before contacting the Ombudsman, borrowers concerned about their student loan issues should contact their loan servicer or visit the Ombudsman website for further information.
+The FSA Ombudsman Group is a final resource after looking for help through other customer service avenues.
+Before contacting the Ombudsman Group, borrowers concerned about their student loan issues should contact their loan servicer or visit the Ombudsman website for further information.
 Current students should contact Binghamton’s Financial Aid office first.